 Around this time of year the topic of what moms really want for Mother’s Day always comes up.
-So I was thinking what do I really want?
-The list below pretty much sums it up.
+Especially, what do moms of young kids really want for Mother’s Day.
+Thus, I was thinking what do I really want?
+Furthermore, the list below pretty much sums it up.
+In addition, I promise you there is no robe listed.
+Furthermore, more things don’t cost a cent.

-The good news is – most of these don’t cost anything, your kids can “give” them to you too, and you don’t have to go to the store!
+The good news is – most of these don’t cost anything.
+Without a doubt, your kids can “give” them to you too without help.
+Furthermore, you don’t have to go to the store!

-I am lucky that I have a great husband who does many of these things regularly.
-He is also quite capable of caring for our 3 children and giving me a break on the weekends.
+I’m lucky that I have a great husband who does many of these things regularly.
+Additionally, he is also quite capable of caring for our 3 children and giving me a break on the weekends.
 For me, that’s all I want.

 If you open it – close it.